JamesDHW/Article---Gatsby-Blog/README.md

 After a few minutes your site will be deployed!

-# Summary
+## Summary

-After following this article you should have learned:
+After following this article, you should have learned:

  - How to generate a new Gatsby project.
  - How to add and configure Gatsby plugins to customise your site.